CreativeCodingLab/DarkSkyVis/README.md

 ---
 Presently I am looking into extracting the Velocity Magnitude from the SDF dataset.
 We know the velocity, so it shouldnt be an issue...

+__Update:__ Calculating the Magnitude of a vector is easy (abs(sqrt(x^2 + y^2 + z^2))).
+The tricky part it turns out, is being able to understand the conversion factor.
+If I use sdfpy to load in the dataset, it treats velocity data as kpc/Gry aka Kiloparsecs/Gigayear while the YT data lists it as cm/s.
+Thats annoying because the conversion is not all that easy to come by (for someone with my small reptilian brain at any rate).

+---
 While I think our visualization idea is wicked super cool, and for my own learning Ill implement it, I think it would be good to at least talk with an Astronomer.
 If only to get some of this data put into perspective.
 There are so many variables and values associated with the particle and halo data thats just going to waste because I dont understand what it's significance is.
 I think we are missing out on a really sweet opportunity to show off the data in a cool way.